Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-The \inf{} attack is successful against the Enron dataset, despite the additional integer constraints that it imposes.
-However, the drawback of the \inf{} attack is that it is slow: each iteration of gradient descent requires computing an expensive inverse Hessian-vector product \refeqn{influence-params} and a projection onto the feasible set, which can also be expensive in high dimensions.
-This restriction makes the attack infeasible to scale to datasets with higher dimensions.
-Moreover, the \inf{} attack relies on local optimization and can sometimes get stuck in poor local minima.
+However, even after these improvements, the \inf{} attack is slow especially in high dimensions: each iteration of gradient descent requires computing an expensive inverse Hessian-vector product \refeqn{influence-params} and a projection onto the feasible set.
+Moreover, the \inf{} attack relies on local optimization and can sometimes get stuck in poor local minima, even when the underlying model loss is convex.
+To mitigate these shortcomings, we propose the \kkt{} attack, which we discuss next.

-In the next two sections, we will discuss two different attack approaches that mitigate these issues.